virgesmith/pico-crypto-key/README.md

 This just runs the PIN reset process:
 - initialise device
-- reset device (you may need to enter the old PIN again)
+- reset device (you'll need to enter the old PIN, even if this was set in the env)
 - enter new PIN and repeat to confirm
 - write new PIN to device
 - reset device and initialise with new PIN